felixalbrigtsen/dcst2002-spicychef-recipe/README.md

 # Introduction

 SpicyChef is an online recipe application.
-It is developed by students at NTNU, for an obligatory assignement in DCST2002 Webutvikling.
+It is developed by students at NTNU, for an obligatory assignment in DCST2002 Webutvikling.

 ![Front page screenshot](documentation/frontpage.png)